frouioui/tagenal/docs/setup-sharded-vitess-cluster.md

 make init_region_sharding_articles
 ```

-We can now complete the resharding process of our keyspaces.
+We can now complete the re-sharding process of our keyspaces.
 For that, we will use the following commands:

 ```
 make resharding_process_users